chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

 ![PlaceIt example](placeit-example.png)

 Intrieged, I fired up the dev tools to get a peek at what was going on.
 Expecting to see some hardcore canvas action, I was disappointed to find that it was all being done server-side.
-"But this is 2013" I hear you gasp in horror, "surely it can be done client-side".
+"But this is 2013" I hear you cry, "surely it can be done client-side".
 I concur - let's see if we can't fix that.

 ##The Basics

 An educated guess would suggest to me that the final image is made up of 3 layers -
 * A background image contains the bulk of the picture, with a blank spot where the screenshot will go.
 * A reprojected screenshot image onto the device in the picture's screen's co-ordinate space (i.e. bent and squashed to fit on the screen)
-* And that just leaves any glossy reflections or occlusions for the final overlay layer which is again composited on top.
+* And that just leaves any glossy reflections and occlusions (e.g. fingers) for the final overlay layer.

 _There's possibility also a separate mask layer, but for the sake of argument let's assume that's folded into the overlay._

-I'm going to assume everyone could think up a few different techniques for compositing the layers in a browser and skip to the juicy stuff of reprojecting the screenshot.
+I'm going to assume everyone can think up a few different techniques for compositing the layers in a browser and skip to the juicy stuff of reprojecting the screenshot.

 ##2D Transforms and Triangles